 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 I’ve never seen a summer go by so fast in all my life!
 Due to the falling temperature, I brought my wheel into the garage from my back porch because I am NOT DONE throwing things!
-You see, my back porch is not an enclosed porch.
-It has a roof but no walls.
-It is … Continue reading End of Throwing Season
+You see, my back … Continue reading End of Throwing Season

 New glaze combos.
 Trusty favorites with a new twist.
 Unearthed and revived old glazes that I haven’t used in years.
 So, that is what the glaze is going on around here!
 Continue reading What the glaze is going on here?